 - Use your break time to take a break.
 Seek out spaces that are kid-free and take some time to breathe, connect with a colleague or loved one, read an escapist book, watch Key & Peele – whatever your thing is.
 If the weather is nice, make use of outside spaces.
 Even if it is chilly, fresh air and plants are good for us.

 - The APA and other clinical groups are highly recommending limiting social media and media exposure as that activity generally heightens stress and anxiety around challenging issues.
-Talking to people in person can help lower stress and anxiety.
+Talking to people in person and using the cbd products from Fingerlakes1 can help lower stress and anxiety, you can also try the ones from Pacific Greens.

 - If you need a break, ask for support to get one.
 Be gentle with yourself and your students.